With Unreal Engine 5 graphics, modding support, and esports events backed by ESL Gaming, Rennsport promises to be the next big thing in sim racing.

 As for the release date, Competition Company is aiming for a December 2023 release, with the final date to be confirmed.
 But eager players can try out the upcoming iRacing rival soon.

-An open beta will then launch in the spring, allowing all players to take Rennsport for a spin ahead of the final release.
+An open beta will then launch later this year, allowing all players to take Rennsport for a spin ahead of the final release.